Committing to Bubbles: Finding the Critical Configuration on the Lattice: Simulation Results

 The reconstructed critical bubble profiles from the 70 primary lattice simulations, including the run-to-run variation, are shown in~\cref{fig:reconstructed_bubble}.
-The left panel presents the mean profile assuming the centre of the bubble remains fixed in time, with the shaded band indicating the $1\sigma$ variation across independent runs.
+This presents the mean profile assuming the centre of the bubble remains fixed in time, with the shaded band indicating the $1\sigma$ variation across independent runs.
+The quantity, $\langle\phi\rangle_{\rm sgn\,align} (r)$, should be understood as taking a radial average of lattice points in each run \emph{without} an absolute value, and then averaging all the profiles obtained from each run making sure each profile is strictly positive in the core region.
+This is because the two degenerate minima allow for both positive and negative valued critical profiles; if each profile was not first taken to be strictly positive before averaging all obtained runs, spurious cancellations would appear in the ensemble average of $\phi_{\rm crit}(r)$.
 Overlapping this are also very faint lines corresponding to the directly reconstructed $\phi(r)$ in each run, which unsurprisingly exhibits some more erratic behaviour compared to the statistical average.
 This band provides a measure of the statistical spread due to thermal fluctuations and differences in bubble extraction between runs.
 Even with these variations, the core of the un-recentered profile aligns well with the predicted continuum critical bubble including lattice counterterms.

-At larger radii, deviations arise from the lattice mass counterterm $\delta m^2$, which dominates the exponential decay of the tail.
-This is anyway the expected behaviour as in the tail $\phi(r) \rightarrow \phi_{\rm FV}$ where the quadratic term is most dominant.
-It is interesting that lattice counter terms are observed to affect the large $r$ behaviour of the profile but not in the core.
+Far from the bubble centre, the field approaches the false vacuum and the equation of motion linearises.
+In this regime the profile satisfies